 Range: 80 yards

-A. It’s time to think about the advertisements again.
-The Hornady ELD-X bullet you’re about to launch gets rave reviews for long-range performance, but you might be sending it on an in-your-face mission.
+A. It’s time to go back to what your read online.
+The Hornady ELD-X bullet you’re about to launch received outstanding reviews for long-range performance, but you might be sending it on an in-your-face mission.
 This shot is doable, and the opening you have will create a wound channel to save you from deer abuse.
 And yes, you remember the bullet works equally well at close-range.
 Keep this option open.

 C. Are you having second thoughts on shot option A?
 Moving the aiming point a bit further back could alleviate worries.
 Or, could it create even more anxiety?
 This shot will likely miss the majority of the vital zone.
 Yes, it likely will end in the death of the buck, but will it be later than sooner?

-Put advertising hype and all options aside because the choice is clear: aiming point A. You may encounter a bit of bone, but modern bullets have the reliability to break bone and keep chugging along to get the job done.
-After the shot you’ll also have a job, it’s called gutting a deer.
+The choice here is clear: aiming point A. You may encounter a bit of bone, but modern bullets have the reliability to break bone and keep chugging along to get the job done.